MasoniteFramework/docs/features/cache.md

 pip install redis
 ```

-Then you can should define Redis as default store and configure it with your Redis server parameters:
+Then you should define Redis as default store and configure it with your Redis server parameters:
 ```python
 STORES = {
     "default": "redis",